 Boy’s passionate speech for love of durian won hearts of judges

-An authentic and captivating delivery scored five-year old Issac Koh a champion title in the Pre-school category of the 12th YMCA Mandarin Speaking Awards (MSA) 2018.
+An authentic and captivating delivery scored five-year old Isaac Koh a champion title in the Pre-school category of the 12th YMCA Mandarin Speaking Awards (MSA) 2018.
 Speaking on his love of durian, the boy won the hearts of judges and left a judge craving for the King of Fruits after listening to his speech.

-Issac’s achievement was celebrated at the 12th YMCA Mandarin Speaking Awards (MSA) 2018 Prize Presentation Ceremony which saw close to 200 guests gather at YMCA’s Lee Kong Chian Auditorium on Friday 25 May 2018.
+Isaac’s achievement was celebrated at the 12th YMCA Mandarin Speaking Awards (MSA) 2018 Prize Presentation Ceremony which saw close to 200 guests gather at YMCA’s Lee Kong Chian Auditorium on Friday 25 May 2018.
 Mr Ong Ye Kung, Minister for Education graced the event as Guest-of-honour and presented the prizes.

 “This year we see more outstanding participants delivering emotive speeches with poise and eloquence.
 As the competition intensifies, I am heartened to see the continued efforts by all students to achieve excellence in public speaking,” said Mr Kenneth Tan, Chairman, YMCA Mandarin Speaking Awards 2018.